franchesoni/nasa_space_apps_lrmc/README.md

 ## Demo

-The implemented function is in
+The implemented function for Low Rank Matrix Completion is in
 - lrmc.py
 and uses auxiliary functions that are in
 - aux_functions.py

-The script that runs the function and stablish the parameters is
+The script that runs the function and establishes the parameters is:
 - lrmc_test.py

+The code will use YaleB-Dataset.zip uncompressed in this directory.

 The script that generates the output images is
 - vizualization.py

 This can also be ran from the interactive notebook called "FEELING DATA.ipynb"

-The code will use YaleB-Dataset.zip uncompressed in this directory.